nclslbrn/minimal-artistic-portfolio/readme.md

 -   contact page template (admin email is used to recieve email, there is no option to change it)
 -   two menus (header & footer), page can be nested in a dropdown in the header navigation bar, these two menus are responsive

 ## Changelog

+### Ver.1.0.4
+- Refactoring with phpcs and wp-coding-standarts (composer dependency)
+- Move top sidebar to bottom (before footer)
+- Move color variables (relative to light and dark modes) from Sass to CSS variable
+- Change front bundler from Webpack to Gulp
+- Loops optimization (with pagination)
+- Complete CSS rewrite from [_s theme](https://github.com/automattic/_s) Sass folders and files structure
+- Create a widget for dark mode with an option for switching from differents UI elements

 ### Ver.1.0.3